TedHusted/awake/awake.md/awake.md

 Most of the students in the circle smile or smirk at the joke.

 Idisi: Some people say so.
 We end up with the same people over and over again.
-In Elysium, there are very few clones still with us today.
+There are very few clones still with us on Terra.
 Some time ago, the colonists decided that diversity is a strength.
 Today, a Vanir couple contributes DNA through a third being.

 The hologram displays a being that resembles a Vanir but with a thinner face, eyebrows, and a thin crop of dark hair.
 The figure rotates in the air with its arms reaching out and down, palms up.